tarantool/doc/doc/book/admin/_includes/upgrade_storages.rst

     .. warning::

-        This is the point of no return when upgrading from version 1.6: once you complete it, the schema is no longer compatible with the source Tarantool version.
+        This is the point of no return when upgrading from version 1.6: once you complete it, the schema is no longer compatible with the pre-upgrade version.

 4. Restart the last instance of the replica set (the former master, now a replica) on the target version.